commercetools/commercetools-payone-integration/README.md

 ### Deploy and Run

-TODO docker and (complete) heroku options
+TODO docker

-TODO SSL

 TODO availability of the /payone/notification URL to the public or just the payone servers.

+The integration service itself does not provide SSL connectivity, this must be done by a load balancer / SSL terminator running in front of it (which is recommended in any case).

 ## Test environments

 Via the Payone PMI you have access to a full set of test data, which are implemented in the integration tests of this integration.

 As a notable exception, testing PayPal payments requires developer sandbox accounts at PayPal (see [Paypal Sandbox Accounts](#paypal-sandbox-accounts)).